ChrisWhealy/geonames_hana/README.md

   }
 ```

 Each properties in the `parameters` object defines the name of a field permitted in the query string.
-However, notice that the properties `countryCode` and `iso2` are both configured with the `colName` of `ISO2`, and the properties `countryCode3` and `iso3` are both configured with the `colName` of `ISO3`
+However, notice that the properties `countryCode` and `iso2` are both configured with the `colName` of `ISO2`, and the properties `countryCode3` and `iso3` are both configured with the column name of `ISO3`

 This means that either of the property names can be used to read the `ISO2` or `ISO3` database columns.
 This means that the following pairs of query strings will have equivalent results: